Mohan8877/Webot/README.md

-#  Webot – Website Intelligence AI
+#  🤖Webot – Website Intelligence AI

  Webot is an AI-powered website intelligence chatbot that converts any public website into an interactive question-answering assistant.
  By simply providing a website URL, Webot analyzes the content and allows users to ask questions and receive accurate, easy-to-understand answers.